Don’t see the checklist you’re looking for? Sign up for Lumiform now for free and discover +12,000 other digital checklists. Try for free now

 In their daily work, community services employees are concerned with providing and giving people support in difficult situations.
 This is a complex range of tasks with a broad scope of action that has to be mastered.
 In addition to direct contact with those affected and their relatives, numerous administrative tasks have to be dealt with.
 This is where templates for community services come in.

-Checklists and forms designed as templates facilitate data collection for employees of all community services.
+Checklists, forms and logs designed as templates facilitate data collection for employees of all community services.
 It does not matter what type of community service is involved.
-In outpatient nursing, outpatient care for the elderly and family care, templates support employees' tasks and the organization of social services in equal measure.
+In outpatient nursing, outpatient care for the elderly and family care templates support employees' tasks and the organization of social services in equal measure.

 Community services can successfully use templates in almost all areas.
 Just a few examples:

 For most employees in community services, working with people is their profession.
 But here, too, there is a lot of administrative work to be done.
 If this is done efficiently, quickly and adequately, it has a positive effect on both sides of the work.
 For example, a quickly completed application is followed by a quick approval and in the end, a satisfied person seeking help.

 Templates support employees in community services, especially in structuring and more efficiently completing their administrative tasks.
 They benefit from the following advantages of a template: